everactive/network-manager/docs/reference/configuration/wowlan.md

  $ snap set network-manager wifi.wake-on-wlan-password=MyPassword
 ```

-## Per connection configuration
+## Per Connection Configuration

 To configure WoWLAN per connection you have to use the *nmcli* utility which comes
 with the NetworkManager snap.
 It allows you to configure the same two options
 as the snap accepts.
-However the *wifi.wake-on-wlan* option takes a numeric value
+However, the *wifi.wake-on-wlan* option takes a numeric value
 instead of a textual one.

 The *wifi.wake-on-wlan* option accepts the following values (see above for a detailed
 description of each value)

  * **0:** disabled
- * **1:** Use global default configuration.
+ * **1:** Use global default configuration
  * **2:** any
  * **4:** disconnect
  * **8:** magic